Your plants can be on their way to you in less than two days with Grower Direct Express!

 The magnificent, fine, close-grained wood is loved by woodworkers, and furniture makers, and for production into veneer, gunstocks, and musical instruments.
 Overall, it's estimated that an acre of Eastern Black Walnut timber produces $100K in revenue when mature in 30 years.
 Single trees have fetched $20K, so this tree should be seriously considered by hobby farmers and entrepreneurs.

 Now, enterprising souls have realized the revenue potential of this large shade tree.
-Why not plant a grove, orchard or even plantation on an unused corner of your property?
+Why not plant a grove, orchard, or even plantation on an unused corner of your property?
 You'll reap rewards, and nutritious nuts and eventually sell unequaled hardwood.
 Plant an orchard 15 to 20 feet apart on center.
 Measure from trunk to trunk.

 Plant a Black Walnut nut orchard or larger timber plantation as an investment crop on large properties.
-The nut is prized for its high quality and are quite often harvested for commercial sale.
+The nut is prized for its high quality and is quite often harvested for commercial sale.
 It's estimated you can achieve 6,000 pounds of nuts per managed acre.

 In the meantime, you and your family can enjoy the open, airy, dappled shade of the feathery, alternate compound leaves.
 Eastern Black Walnut trees will give you cool shade in the summer and an incredible focal point for your landscape.